 \subsubsection{LGI Violation}

-As this correlation function has been laid out based on classical assumption, so they can be well treated as classical physical observables.
-If this is so, then classical observables commute with each other and so they follow the symmetric relation among them.
+This correlation function has been laid out based on classical assumptions, so they can be well treated as classical physical observables.
+If so, then classical observables commute with each other and follow the symmetric relation among them.
 Thus, the correlation function $C_{ij}=\langle Q_iQ_j \rangle$ can be given as:

-Suppose, let we view these parameters as quantum mechanical observables.
-It can be possible to express them in the basis of the linear combination of Pauli matrices i.e., $\hat{Q_i}=\vec{a_i}.\hat{\sigma}$, then we find that
+Suppose, we view these parameters as quantum mechanical observables.
+It can be possible to express them on the basis of the linear combination of Pauli matrices i.e., $\hat{Q_i}=\vec{a_i}.\hat{\sigma}$, then we find that

 where, $\theta_1$ is the angle between vectors $\vec{a_1}$ and $\vec{a_2}$, $\theta_2$ is between vectors $\vec{a_2}$ and $\vec{a_3}$.